PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 app.current.color = app.colors[(+app.current.id.substring(1) - 3)];
 ```

-The script block in `index.html` imports the modular D3 library and the `js/constants.js` module.
-It also configures the SVG container with a viewBox so that it will scale when the user resizes the browser window.
-The `plane` object is the line where the center coordinates for all circles will be placed.
+The `<script>` block in `index.html` imports the modular D3 library and the `js/constants.js` module.
+It also configures the SVG container with a `viewBox` so that it will scale when the user resizes the browser window.
+The `plane` object is the guideline where the center coordinates for all circles will be placed.
 It is configured with a `translate()` transform that places it horizontally in the middle of the viewport and starting 100 pixels from the left:

 ```js
 <script type="module">